auspol96/CC6012ES/Week 24/Final_Exam_Simulation_CS6004ES.md

 ## 📘 Submission Instructions

-- Ensure you push your code to GitHub.
+- Ensure you firstly clarify your project structure and filename.
 - Use the folder structure:
   ```
   /FinalExamSimulation_20250904